-After studying the colour blue from antiquity to today and travelling around the world to explore different blue pigments (for example, cobalt blue as it is used in the traditional way in Blue & White porcelain in the town that porcelain was invented Jingdezhen, China), Olga Alexopoulou thought that it is possible to create a blue pigment of the future, using nanotechnology and quantum dots.
-Quantum dots are inorganic nanocrystals made from semiconductors and they comprise a new class of materials.
-Quantum dots are very pure in colour which makes them the purest colour phosphors one can find.
+Alexopoulou has spent years studying the colour blue from antiquity to today, often travelling around the world to explore different blue pigments.
+The search for cobalt blue as it is used in the traditional way in Blue & White porcelain, for example, took her to Jingdezhen, China, the porcelain capital of the world.
+When she heard about quantum dots and the nanotechnology behind them, Alexopoulou thought that it is possible to create a blue pigment of the future.
+Quantum dots are inorganic nanocrystals made from semiconductors, and they comprise an entirely new class of materials then the ones used to make pigments for art.
+The purity of the colour of quantum dots makes them the purest colour phosphors one can find.

-The team has been working on the pigment for almost a year and are finally in a position to present it along with the first painting made with it.
+The team began working on the pigment one year ago and completed its creation at the end of August 2018, at which point Alexopoulou was able to make her first painting with the colour.
 Quantum Blue utilizes the advantages of color purity and brightness of the quantum dots to bring a new blue light to the field of the arts.